bilelmoussaoui/Hardcode-Tray/README.md

 - `--only`

-You can use `--only` argument to fix/revert only one application, don't use the argument if you want to fix all applications your icon theme supports.
+You can use the `--only` argument to fix/revert only one application; don't use the argument if you want to fix all applications your icon theme supports.
 ```bash
 hardcode-tray --only telegram, skype
 ```